 The purpose of Spinnova's Remuneration Policy is to support the Company's strategic goals and promote its competitiveness and long-term financial success.
 The objective of the remuneration is to encourage and reward the management for work that is in line with the Company's strategy at a given time and for compliance with the set rules, as well as to motivate them to strive for the success of the Company and foster their long-term commitment to the Company's goals.
 The Company's remuneration supports achieving strategic targets, profitability, and increased shareholder value.

-A well-functioning and competitive remuneration is also an essential tool for engaging competent directors and executives for the Company.
-This, in turn, contributes to the financial success of the Company, and the implementation of good corporate governance.
+A well-functioning and competitive remuneration is also an essential tool for engaging competent employees and executives for the Company.